 What Is A HSBC Direct Savings Account?

 HSBC’s Direct Savings account is an online-only account that is available nationwide.
-Because this is an online-only account, they don’t have the operating fees associated with brick-and-mortar branches, and they pass the savings right on to their customers by offering an incredible 2.20% APY on any amount in the account over $1.
+Because this is an online-only account, they don’t have the operating fees associated with brick-and-mortar branches, and they pass the savings right on to their customers by offering a 0.05% APY on any amount in the account over $1.

 Furthermore, Direct Savings doesn’t have any associated monthly or annual maintenance fees and the minimum deposit to open an account is just $1.
 Interest on a Direct Savings Account is also compounded daily.

 On any Direct Savings account, you can also utilize features such as goal-setting and money visualization to make sure your savings are on track.
 Money transfers are available between HSBC Direct Savings and offline HSBC accounts which are also all visible on their website and mobile app.